satyamroy001/EnvisEdge/docs/source/tutorials/Tutorial-Part-2-starting_with_nimbleedge.rst

 Define the train and test methods of ``BaseTrainer`` in ``DLRMTrainer``.

-With this you are ready to train your model.
+With this, you are ready to train your model.
 Till now we have been doing what you usually do to train your ML models.
 We have been writing standard PyTorch code and developing our ML pipeline.

 Federated Training
 ------------------

-Now we will simulate DLRM in federated setting.
+Now we will simulate DLRM in a federated setting.
 Create data split to mimic your users.
 We use Drichlet sampling for creating non-IID datasets for the model.